jeremyrajan/blogy/README.md

 Please report issues here: https://github.com/jeremyrajan/blogy/issues

 ## Contributions
-If you have any new feature request, please setup a tracker for it or if you want to work blogY with me, I will be more than happy :).
+If you have any new feature request, please setup a tracker for it or if you want to work on blogY with me, I will be more than happy :).
 Ping me at jeremyrajan[at]gmail[dot]com